Ghostjs123/BuffCheck3/README.md

 **Usage:**<br/>
 Add each consume using the update command below The interface will only display an icon of the consume when the consume is not active.
-Right clicking the icon uses the consume.
+Right clicking the icon uses the consume.<br/>
-Also gives a five and two minute expiration warning for each consume, then gives another message when the consume expires.<br/>

 **Notes:**
 * The frame cannot update when in combat
-* Displays the true amount of buffs on your character (gear enchants from items etc)

 **Commands:**<br/><br/>
 /bc **update**